grycap/oscar-cli/README.md

 ### Install from source

-If you have [go](https://golang.org/doc/install) installed, you can get it from source directly by executing:
+If you have [go](https://golang.org/doc/install) installed and [configured](https://github.com/golang/go/wiki/SettingGOPATH), you can get it from source directly by executing:

 ```sh
 go get github.com/grycap/oscar-cli